Blockchain-Technology-Lab/consensus-decentralization/docs/parsers.md

 If using BigQuery, the queries for Bitcoin, Bitcoin Cash, Dogecoin, Litecoin, Zcash (see [Data Collection](data.md)) return data that are parsed with the `default_parser` module in `parsers`.
 The query for Ethereum returns data that is parsed using the `ethereum_parser` module in `parsers`.
-All other queries return data already in the necessary parsed form, so they are parsed using a "dummy" parser.
+All other queries return data already in the necessary parsed form, so they are parsed using a "dummy" parser that only sorts the blocks.